 I started vocal coaching in 2005 in North Carolina before moving to Colorado.
 I mostly taught on weekends.
 One night after a performance, I was approached by a friend, who said, “Do you want to do that for a living?
 Because you can.”

-My friend became my business manager and I quit my job six months later to become a full-time metal vocal coach.
-Today, Mars Vocal works with metal vocalists around the world, helping them do things with their voice that blow their minds.
-They sing, scream, growl and shriek, but they do it without damaging their voice.
+My friend became my business manager and I quit my job six months later to become a full-time vocal coach.
+Today, Mars Vocal works with vocalists around the world, helping them do things with their voice that blow their minds.
+They scream, shout, scream, and growl, but they do it without damaging their voice.

 Instead of struggling to survive, they have the confidence to own the stage.
-Because when it comes to metal, hardcore and extreme music, it’s not just about survival.
+Because when it comes to singing, it’s not just about survival.
 It’s about domination.
 Let us help you dominate.

 Founder, Mars Vocal